jrzaurin/pytorch-widedeep/mkdocs/paper_JOSS/paper.md

 ## The `deeptext` component

 Currently, `pytorch-widedeep` offers the following models for the `deeptext` component: (i) BasicRNN, (ii) AttentiveRNN and (iii) StackedAttentiveRNN.
+The library will be integrated with the Huggingface transformers library [olf2019huggingface] in the near future.
+However, it is worth mentioning that although transformer-based models are not natively supported by our library, these can be used easily with `pytorch-widedeep` as a custom model (please, see the documentation for details).

 # Forms of model training:

 Training single or multi-mode models in `pytorch-widedeep` is handled by the different training classes.
-Currently, `pytorch-widedeep` offers the following training options: (i) "_Standard_" Supervised, (ii) Supervised Bayesian and (iii) Self-supervised pre-training.
+Currently, `pytorch-widedeep` offers the following training options: (i) "_Standard_" Supervised training, (ii) Supervised Bayesian training and (iii) Self-supervised pre-training.

 # Contribution